-There are multiple cases when people face delays in handover the property.
+There are multiple cases when people face delays in the handover of the property.
 There are many options available for investors who face such scenarios.
 There are multiple legal options available for delays in handover, but it mainly depends upon the terms and conditions mentioned in the contract.
 Many such issues have been raised in the courts of Dubai and all over the Emirates.

 If the handover is delayed even after the grace period without any valid reason, then the purchaser has the right to take any legal action and claim the compensation as mentioned in the contract.
 If the handover has been delayed because of unavoidable circumstances (Like natural disaster) and factors out of control, then the purchaser won’t be able to terminate the contract or claim any compensation for the delay.